xuleidawang/academic-kickstart/content/authors/admin/_index.md

 - Visitors -->
 ---

 Lei is a Software Engineer at Microsoft.
 He is currently working for the Bing Maps team.
 He received his Master degree from University of California, Santa Barbara, with a specialization in computer graphics.
-Fortunately, he had a chance to work with Pro.[Lingqi Yan](https://sites.cs.ucsb.edu/~lingqi/index.html) on a real-time ray tracing project.
+Fortunately, he had a chance to work with Prof.[Lingqi Yan](https://sites.cs.ucsb.edu/~lingqi/index.html) on a real-time ray tracing project.
 Earlier, he earned his Bachelor degree from Jiangsu University in 2017.
-He has a broad interest in 3D computer graphics topics include: physically based rendering, game engine, etc.
+He has a broad interest in 3D computer graphics topics including: physically based rendering, game engine, etc.

 In his spare time, he spends a huge amount of time playing video games, check his gamer profile at: [exophase](https://www.exophase.com/user/xuleidawang/).
-Also, Lei has been playing soccer for almost 20 year, atteneded and won a few amateur games both in the US and China.
+Besides, he has been playing soccer for almost 20 year, atteneded and won a few amateur games both in the US and China.